ngoc-truong/event-scraper/README.md

 ## Challenges

-There were two div containers with future events and past events.
-Both of those containers have the same classes and within those containers there is a "load more"-button.
+- The bot should only scrape data from one div (if there are two or more with the same classes).
+- The bot should click on a "load-more"-button until it disappears.
+- Format dates with a lot of edge cases e.g. "Heute um 20:00 Uhr", "Samstag um 19:00 Uhr"
+- Translate dates into ISO format since then I can "calculate" with dates.

-The biggest challenge was to scrape only future events.
-The bot should click the "load more"-button as long as it is still visible in the "future events"-container.
-However, since the "past events"-container is structurally identical, it was difficult to target the correct button.
-In addition there was the puppeteer syntax and vanilla javascript functions like ".querySelector" were only allowed within the .evaluate() function of puppeteer.
+- Mixing the puppeteer syntax with vanilla javascript syntax (e.g. functions like .contains() or .querySelector() were only available within the .evaluate() function of puppeteer).